Dear SaaStr: What Are the Danger Signs a Startup Isn’t Going to Work Out?

 Let me share my list.
-It’s more about things I worry about after:
+It’s more about things I worry about after investing, as sometimes they’re hard to see before:

 - Founders’ understanding of market doesn’t get deeper.
 I really worry when 9–12 months later, the founders do not understand their market better.
 Especially, when they are a bit too arrogant about how they will kill the leaders — when they don’t really understand why they win.

 - Too slow to hire VPs.
 Hiring is tough, but if 12 months have gone by and you haven’t added 2 strong senior execs to the team, I get worried.
 I worry if you can even recruit them at all.
 If you can’t — you will never scale.
 At least, you will struggle to scale.
 When others fly.

 - Excuses for misses.
 Often, again and again.
 This is maybe the biggest flag.
 You will have rough months and quarters.
 Probably even a rough year or two.
 It’s a bummer, but it happens to us all.
 When the “excuses” come out, though … confidence goes out the door.
 A bit more here.

 - Surprises.
 There’s no need for surprises at the investor / board level in SaaS.
 Let everyone know ahead of time.
 In SaaS, the revenue recurs.
 You’ll know when a big customer is at risk.
 When the burn rate may grow larger than plan.
 When the year plan is at risk.
 When a VP may not be the right one.
 The best CEOs telegraph these risks, without drama, but plainly and ahead of time.
 A bit more here.